How to Build a Log Cabin

 A full scribe log cabin is a traditional type of cabin where the logs are stacked horizontally to complete the walls.
 This type of log cabin tends to be what most people think of when they hear the words “log cabin”.
 All of the logs in this type of structure have a hand-cut groove in them so that they can fit securely to each other.

 This type of log cabin keeps heat in well and is very energy-efficient.
-Full scribe log cabins are considered the best log cabin type as they look more traditional, easy to construct, and offer great thermal insulation.
+Full scribe log cabins are considered the best log cabin type as they look more traditional and offer great thermal insulation, although they can become labour-intensive and take longer to build.